All Episodes

 Oh, how horrible.

-Doesn't dare, ladies and gentlemen, get anywhere near the truth of why it is happening.
+This is another one of these drive-by media stories that doesn't dare, doesn't dare, ladies and gentlemen, get anywhere near the truth of why it is happening.

-I mean, they may want to blame it on a manufacturing base shrinking or what have you, but you and I, ladies and gentlemen, know the truth.
+I mean, they may want to blame it on a manufacturing base, shrinking or what have you, but you and I, ladies and gentlemen, know the truth.

-They have been governed for the last 50 years by a bunch of Democrats.
+These cities that we are talking about, Detroit, Cleveland, Pittsburgh, St. Louis, Buffalo, they have been governed for the last 50 years by a bunch of Democrats.

 And they have created within these cities their own sub-welfare states.